-In November 2022, we filed a shelf registration statement on Form S-3 (File No. 333-268288), or the Shelf Registration Statement, with the Securities and Exchange Commission, or SEC, which permits the offering, issuance and sale by us of up to a maximum aggregate offering price of \$200 million of our securities, of which \$50 million of common stock may be issued and sold pursuant to an ATM program.
-We entered into a Controlled Equity Offering sales agreement, or the Sales Agreement, with Cantor Fitzgerald and Truist, under which Cantor Fitzgerald and Truist agreed to act as our sales agents to sell shares of our common stock, from time to time, through the ATM program.
-Through the date of this Quarterly Report, we have sold 5,248,191 shares of common stock under the ATM program for an aggregate of \$10.7 million in net proceeds.
+In November 2022, we filed a shelf registration statement on Form S-3 (File No. 333-268288), or the Shelf Registration Statement, with the SEC, which permits the offering, issuance and sale by us of up to a maximum aggregate offering price of \$200 million of our securities, of which \$50 million of common stock may be issued and sold pursuant to an ATM program.
+We entered into a Controlled Equity OfferingSM sales agreement, or the Sales Agreement, with Cantor Fitzgerald and Truist agreed to act as our sales agents to sell shares of our common stock, from time to time, through the ATM program.
+Between July 1, 2023 and August 7, 2023, we have sold 995,026 shares of common stock under the ATM program for an aggregate of \$1.5 million in net proceeds.